-Parties may also start discussing the proposed concentration with the ICA before formal filing (so-called “pre-notification”).
+Typically, parties engage in pre-notification discussions with the ICA when the proposed concentration might raise competitive concerns.
 In particular, parties can send to the ICA a briefing memorandum or a draft notification and discuss, on a strictly confidential basis, the main terms of the concentration and its possible competitive impact.

-The pre-notification aims at (i) speeding up the formal review process; and (ii) reducing the risk that further information be requested at a later stage of the proceeding (see question 18).
-The duration of the pre-notification varies between 15 calendar days and a few months, depending on the complexity of the case.
+The pre-notification aims at (i) speeding up the formal review process; and (ii) reducing the risk that further information be requested at a later stage of the proceeding (see question 20).

 What is the basic timetable for the authority’s review?

 The ICA has 30 calendar days (15 calendar days in case of public bids) from filing to decide to: (i) clear the concentration, if it does not raise competition concerns (Phase I); or (ii) open an in-depth investigation, if it deems that the concentration raises serious doubts as to its compatibility with the Law (Phase II).
 Phase II has a 45 calendar-day duration (which can be extended by additional 30 calendar days if the parties fail to provide available information).